elliotwaite/jetbrains-cyberpunk-theme/README.md

 A theme inspired by the UI colors in [Cyberpunk 2077](https://www.cyberpunk.net).

-This theme can be found on the JetBrains Marketplace here: [Cyberpunk Theme](https://plugins.jetbrains.com/plugin/15563-cyberpunk-theme)
+This theme can be found in the JetBrains Marketplace here: [Cyberpunk Theme](https://plugins.jetbrains.com/plugin/15563-cyberpunk-theme)

 ## Install